rdnfn/bauwerk/README.rst

 - ``pip install bauwerk[widget]``: anything to do with the game widget.
 - ``pip install bauwerk[exp]``: for running experiments using the ``bauwerk-exp`` script.

+Have a look at the `docs installation guide <https://bauwerk.readthedocs.io/en/latest/installation.html>`_ for more options.

 Environments
 ============